orbingol/NURBS-Python/README.rst

 Using Pip
 ---------

-You can find the NURBS-Python library on [Python Package Index](https://pypi.python.org/pypi/NURBS-Python) and install it using the following command:
+You can find the NURBS-Python library on `Python Package Index <https://pypi.python.org/pypi/NURBS-Python>`_ and install using the following command:

 ``pip install NURBS-Python``